keikai/doc/dev-ref/handling_events/Selection_Event.md

 # Range Selection Example

-A pratical use case of `onCellSelection` event is to build a range selection dialog, e.g. let users select a cell range for futher processing without entering it using the keyboard.
+A practical use case of `onCellSelection` event is to build a range selection dialog, e.g. let users select a cell range for further processing without entering it using the keyboard.
 An example is shown by the screenshot below:

 ![center]({{site.devref_image_folder}}/Zss-essentials-rangeSelectionDialog.png)

-When opening the dialog to select a range, we can hide editting features and cancel `onStartEditing` event to prevent users from editing.
+When opening the dialog to select a range, we can hide editing features and cancel `onStartEditing` event to prevent users from editing.

 In the code below, we put cell address string converted from